ioannispriovolos/Android-Developer-Nanodegree/PopularMovies2/README.md

 - [x] Data is updated whenever the user favorites or unfavorites a movie.
 No other persistence libraries are used.

 - [x] When the "favorites" setting option is selected, the main view displays the entire favorites collection based on movie ids stored in the database.

-### Android Architecture Components
-- [x] If Room is used, database is not re-queried unnecessarily.
-LiveData is used to observe changes in the database and update the UI accordingly.

-- [x] If Room is used, database is not re-queried unnecessarily after rotation.
-Cached LiveData from ViewModel is used instead.